-When it comes to sentencing in the criminal justice system, courts have a number of different options available, including probation.
-Typically, courts impose probation sentences only in certain circumstances and under specific terms and conditions which must be followed by the defendant.
-Below is a list of some of the more common questions about probation.
+When it comes to sentencing in the criminal justice system, courts have a number of options available, including probation.
+Typically, courts impose probation sentences only in certain circumstances and with specific terms and conditions that a defendant must follow.
+Below is a list of some of the more frequently asked questions about probation.

 Q: What is probation?

-A: Probation is the suspension of a jail sentence that allows a person convicted of a crime the chance to remain in the community, instead of going to jail.
-Probation requires that you follow certain court-ordered rules and conditions under the supervision of a probation officer.
+A: Probation allows a person convicted of a crime the chance to remain in the community instead of going to jail.
+Probation requires that you comply with certain court-ordered rules and conditions under the supervision of a probation officer.
 Typical conditions may include performing community service, meeting with your probation officer, refraining from using illegal drugs or excessive alcohol, avoiding certain people and places, and appearing in court during requested times.

 Q: How long is a person "on probation"?